DoctorLogicProduct/dltest/_pages/products/lead-generator/lead-generator.md

 ---
 layout: components
-title: DoctorLogic Lead Generator - Convert More Patients
+title: Medical Lead Generation for Doctors | DoctorLogic
 description: "Managing website leads is vital to converting patients.
-In one dashboard, manage every conversation with new or existing patients, and identify ROI."
+Find out how our dashboards make it easier to manage and see ROI at DoctorLogic.com."
 meta_image: "/img/meta/lead-generator.jpg"
 nofollow: false
 gsap: true